Position title: Senior Evidence Analyst

 Madison, WI 53726

-Jessica is an evidence analyst on What Works for Health (WWFH), a searchable online database that provides community leaders, coalitions, and others with promising strategies to respond effectively to their health priorities.
+Jessica is a senior analyst on the Evidence & Policy Analysis team.
+This team’s work includes What Works for Health (WWFH), a searchable online database that provides community leaders, coalitions, and others with promising strategies to respond effectively to their health priorities.
 In WWFH, analysts systematically assess, summarize, and rate evidence for policies and programs that can affect health behaviors, social & economic factors, the physical environment, and clinical care.
-This research and translation effort was initially developed with funding from the Wisconsin Partnership Program at the University of Wisconsin-Madison and expanded to support the Robert Wood Johnson Foundation funded County Health Rankings & Roadmaps program in 2012.
+This research and translation effort was initially developed with funding from the Wisconsin Partnership Program at the University of Wisconsin-Madison and expanded to support the County Health Rankings & Roadmaps program in 2012.

 Jessica holds dual masters degrees in Public Affairs and Public Health from the University of Wisconsin’s La Follette School of Public Affairs and the School of Medicine and Public Health.
 Her interests focus on health and social justice, through maternal and child health, access to healthcare, income, and employment policies.